 Today, the Aurora Cemetery strives to maintain that vision of yesteryear and provide a tranquil resting place so that all may come and remember their loved ones, friends, and the heritage of our community.

-As Cemetery Sexton for the City of Aurora, Steve Patton holds overall responsibility for ensuring the Aurora cemetery grounds maintain a safe, tranquil and peaceful setting.
-In this position, Steve is also responsible for the sale of new lots and lot transfers as well as the filing of deeds and quit claims with the court house.
+As Cemetery Sexton for the City of Aurora, Dustin Brandt holds overall responsibility for ensuring the Aurora cemetery grounds maintain a safe, tranquil and peaceful setting.
+In this position, Dustin is also responsible for the sale of new lots and lot transfers as well as the filing of deeds and quit claims with the court house.
 He works closely with monument companies, veteran affairs, funeral homes, mortuaries and is responsible for maintaining office records, maps and budgets.

 A cemetery is a history of people – a perpetual record of yesterday and a sanctuary of peace and quiet today.
 A cemetery exists because every life is worth loving and remembering – ALWAYS. – Author Unknown.